 Listening with a Purpose

-The major function of the psychoanalytic therapist is to listen carefully and attentively to the patient in order to understand and facilitate communication.
+The major function of the psychoanalytic therapist is to listen carefully and attentively to the patient in order to understand and facilitate progressive communication.
 When a patient can get in touch with and express all of his or her feelings, good and bad, emotional healing can take place.
 Psychoanalytic therapy is often known as The Talking Cure because its simple method heals through the talking interaction between patient and therapist.

 Contemplative Psychotherapy / Buddhist Psychology